StorkSMS/Stork-SMS-Dapp/docs/roadmap/feature-requests.md

-# Community Feature Requests: And So Much More...
+# Feature Requests: And So Much More...

+> **Note**: Bug reporting and feature request systems are coming very soon!
+For now, please email feedback to info@stork-sms.net

-Stork SMS evolves based on community input and user needs.
-This section outlines how we gather, evaluate, and implement community-driven features that shape the future of decentralized messaging.
+Stork SMS evolves based on user feedback and market needs.
+This section outlines our development philosophy and upcoming features that shape the future of decentralized messaging.

-## Community-Driven Development
+## Development Philosophy

-### Our Philosophy
+### Our Approach

-Stork SMS is built for the community, by the community.
-We believe the best features come from understanding real user needs and pain points.
-Our development process is transparent, inclusive, and responsive to community feedback.
+Stork SMS is built with a focus on real user needs and market demands.
+We believe the best features come from understanding user pain points and industry requirements.
+Our development process prioritizes quality, security, and user experience.

 **Core Principles**:
 - **User-Centric**: Features must solve real user problems
-- **Community Voting**: Let the community prioritize development
-- **Open Discussion**: Transparent feature development process
+- **Quality First**: Thorough testing and security review
+- **Market-Driven**: Features that provide competitive advantage
-- **Rapid Iteration**: Quick prototyping and testing with users
+- **Rapid Innovation**: Quick development cycles for important features
 - **Backward Compatibility**: New features don't break existing workflows

 ## Feature Request Process